azuredevcollege/trainingdays/day3/challenges/05-challenge-cognitive-services.md

     `http://localhost:5000/swagger`

 1. For example select the `POST /text/analytics/v3.0/sentiment`, press `Try it out` and add the same sentence as before to the body:
+    ```JSON
+    {
+	    "documents": [
+            {
+                "id": "1",
+                "language": "en",
+                "text": "The food and service were unacceptable, but the concierge were nice."
+            }
+        ]
+    }
+    ```
+    Beneath select `application/json` for the `Parameter content type`.
+Press `Execute`.
+You should get a server response with the code 200 and the sentiment in the response body.
-    `The food and service were unacceptable, but the concierge were nice` Try out more options if you feel like it.
+    Try out more options if you feel like it.